CoorpAcademy/components/packages/@coorpacademy-app-review/readme.md

 ```

 ## dependencies notes

-`react-native` must be the same version on this package and the rootApp
-*(possible generic error "Invariant Violation: Module AppRegistry is not a registered callable module")*

 `react` must also be the same version on this package and the rootApp
 *(possible generic error Warning: Invalid hook call. [...]
 3. You might have more than one copy of React in the same app)*